genomika/summercourse/Course_Materials/alignment/Tutorial.md

 -   the name of the FASTA file
 -   whether to use the  bwtsw or is algorithm for indexing

-Since sacCer3 is relative large (~12 Mbp) we will specify bwtsw as the indexing option, and the name of the FASTA file is sacCer3.fa.
+Since the genome is relative large (~ 3.1 Gb) we will specify bwtsw as the indexing option, and the name of the FASTA file is ucsc.hg19.fasta.

 Importantly, the output of this command is a group of files that are all required together as the index.
-So, within the references directory, we will create another directory called bwa/sacCer3, make a symbolic link to the yeast FASTA there, and run the index command in that directory.

-    mkdir -p $WORK/archive/references/bwa/sacCer3
-    cd $WORK/archive/references/bwa/sacCer3
-    ln -s ../../fasta/sacCer3.fa
-    ls -la

 Now execute the bwa index command.

-    bwa index -a bwtsw sacCer3.fa
+    bwa index -a bwtsw ucsc.hg19.fasta

-Since the yeast genome is not large when compared to human, this should not take long to execute (otherwise we would do it as a batch job).
-When it is comple you should see a set of index files like this:
+Since the human genome is quite large, this should  take long to execute.
+We already provide for you the genome indexed.
+When it is complete you should see a set of index files like this:

-    sacCer3.fa
-    sacCer3.fa.amb
-    sacCer3.fa.ann
-    sacCer3.fa.bwt
-    sacCer3.fa.pac
-    sacCer3.fa.sa
+    ucsc.hg19.fasta
+    ucsc.hg19.amb
+    ucsc.hg19.ann
+    ucsc.hg19.bwt
+    ucsc.hg19.pac
+    ucsc.hg19.sa

 A common question is what contigs are in a given FASTA file.
 You'll usually want to know this before you start the alignment so that you're familiar with the contig naming convention – and to verify that it's the one you expect.